 Poshmark is a social app.
 Like every social media platform, interaction and engagement are tantamount to success.
 After you post a listing, don’t “set it and forget it.”
 Engage, engage, engage!
 The single best way to grow your following is to share.
 Share your listings across the platform, share in parties, and especially be sure to sell your followers’ listings.
 Since Poshmark is a community, sharing other people’s listings besides your own is a great way to get more followers, and thus, more shares of your own items.
 The Poshmark algorithm is like Instagram’s, so getting more likes, shares, and favorites on your timeline will make sure the algorithm favors you and puts your closet in the forefront.

 If your inventory is particularly large, sharing your entire closet multiple times a day can become burdensome.
 To automate the process, many top sellers will use a Poshmark Bot like ClosetPilot.
 These automation tools can share large Poshmark inventories with the click of a button, allowing sellers to avoid tedious manual work while reaping the benefits of sharing.
+While there are many tools out there, we recommend ClosetPilot as the best Poshmark bot.

 A Host Pick is when you ask the host of a Poshmark party if they will highlight one of your items as a Host Pick, as this can increase your following (and thus sales) exponentially.
 Send a short but sweet message to your host of choice asking them if they would take a look at your item and consider it as a Host Pick.